briankoser/sfc-listeners-guide/episodes/0576-the-dark-tower-dreadful-or-delightful.md

       - m: The worst thing about this movie is that it could hurt the name 'Dark Tower'—
       - b: Could?
 Could?!

-last_listen: 2024-03-24
+last_listen: 2025-03-24
-recommendation: yes
+recommendation: no
-recommendation_reason:
+recommendation_reason: Fun movie disagreement, though not as memorable as BvS
 ---

 Starts with the audio from Ben's first Facebook Live video